raulpuric/echoyumi/README.md

 ```

-Our server is hosted on heroku:
+Our server was temporarily hosted on heroku:
 ```
 https://explainable-ai.herokuapp.com
 ```